FESOM/fesom2/docs/README.md

 Longer version
 -------------

 First thing is to checkout FESOM 2 code from repository.
-Now it is located at AWI FORGE https://swrepo1.awi.de/, that is hosted by AWI.
+Now it is located at DKRZ gitlab (https://gitlab.dkrz.de/).
 You have to register there and ask Dmitry Sidorenko to add you to the members of the project, that have access to the code.

 The project with FESOM2 located here: https://swrepo1.awi.de/scm/?group_id=61